AlexTISYoung/snipar/docs/tutorial.rst

 This will produce a simulated population of 12,000 families genotyped at 5,000 independent SNPs with allele frequency 0.5.
-The genotypes will be in sim.ped (plink ped format) and the pedigree will be in sim_fam.ped.
+The genotypes will be in sim.ped (plink ped format) and the pedigree will be in sim_fams.ped.

 We need to convert this to plink .bed format (binary ped) for further use.
 To do this, type